Through the Heliospheric Lens: Directional Deflection of High-Energy Cosmic-Ray Electrons and Positrons: Introduction

 In what follows we present a streamlined, reproducible framework to quantify direction stability for HE CREs in the heliosphere, spanning tens of \GeV{} to multi-\TeV{} energies, and we make the following specific contributions: \begin{itemize} \item \textbf{Modular back-tracing framework.} We develop a relativistic Lorentz-code with fourth-order Runge--Kutta integration, speed renormalization, and mild timestep adaptation $\propto 1/|B|$, designed to isolate the heliospheric contribution to directional bending while maintaining numerical stability.
 The implementation exposes model and numerical controls (steps per gyroperiod, outer stop radius, seeds, and sampling) and outputs per-run provenance together with CSV data products to ensure reproducibility and straightforward cross-checks. \item \textbf{Magnetic-field models and geometry.} We implement (i) a Parker spiral baseline \citep{Parker1958}; (ii) a DQCS field capturing dipole+quadrupole structure with an equatorial current-sheet term \citep{Banaszkiewicz1998}; (iii) a DQCS+\emph{spiral} augmentation that adds Parker-like $\Bphi$ with a Smith--Bieber enhancement and latitude-dependent $\Vsw(\theta)$ \citep{SmithBieber1991}; and (iv) a Fisk-like perturbation with a controlled $\Bth$ admixture \citep{Fisk1996}.
-We also include a tilted, wavy HCS (tilt, amplitude, phase, wave number $m$), enabling systematic scans of sector morphology and its charge-sign–dependent consequences. \item \textbf{Deflection statistics vs.\ energy.} For each model and parameter choice we compute the mean angular deflection and dispersion (16--84\% band) over random sky directions as a function of energy, for electrons ($q=-e$) and positrons ($q=+e$).
-We summarize results via a practically useful metric, $\Ecrit(\theta_{\rm inst})$, the energy where the mean deflection falls below a target angular budget set by an instrument’s point-spread function. \item \textbf{Sensitivity to solar-cycle scalars and geometry.} We quantify how realistic ranges in \Br(1~\AU) (e.g., 3--7~\nT), equatorial $\Vsw$ (350--500~\kmps) with fast-polar contrast (650--800~\kmps), and HCS tilt/waviness (0--30$^\circ$, $m=1,2$) shift deflection curves and $\Ecrit$.
+We also include a tilted, wavy HCS (tilt, amplitude, phase, wave number $m$), enabling systematic scans of sector morphology and its charge-sign–dependent consequences. \item \textbf{Deflection statistics vs.\ energy.} For each model and parameter choice we compute the mean angular deflection and dispersion (16--84\% band) over random sky directions as a function of energy, for electrons ($q=-e$) and positrons ($q=+e$). {In the following, we define the \emph{mean angular deflection} $\langle\Delta\theta\rangle$ as the average angular separation between the initial and final directions of the back-traced particles, computed over an isotropic ensemble at 1 AU.
+The associated \emph{dispersion} $\sigma_{\Delta\theta}$ corresponds to the standard deviation of the same distribution, providing a quantitative measure of its angular spread.
+These definitions are purely geometric and independent of the particle flux normalization, thus serving as operative quantities characterizing the directional distortion induced by the heliospheric magnetic field.} We summarize results via a practically useful metric, $\Ecrit(\theta_{\rm inst})$, the energy where the mean deflection falls below a target angular budget set by an instrument’s point-spread function. \item \textbf{Sensitivity to solar-cycle scalars and geometry.} We quantify how realistic ranges in \Br(1~\AU) (e.g., 3--7~\nT), equatorial $\Vsw$ (350--500~\kmps) with fast-polar contrast (650--800~\kmps), and HCS tilt/waviness (0--30$^\circ$, $m=1,2$) shift deflection curves and $\Ecrit$.
 We isolate which parameters dominate the directional response at tens, hundreds, and thousands of \GeV. \item \textbf{Numerical control and reproducibility.} We demonstrate convergence with steps-per-gyro and outer stop radius, provide figure-generation scripts and machine-readable tables, and define a default configuration that balances accuracy and runtime.
 The framework is lightweight and extensible, enabling future additions such as time dependence (solar-cycle evolution, CIRs/CMEs), PFSS-constrained polarity maps, and a geomagnetic-leg treatment for completeness. \end{itemize}